 7. Are there related offenses?

-Vehicle Code 23575 VC authorizes a judge to make a person convicted of a first-time DUI install an IID prior to being able to drive.
+If you are convicted of a first-time DUI, Vehicle Code 23575 VC authorizes a judge to make you install an IID prior to being able to drive.

 Note that Vehicle Code 23247(e) applies to restricted licenses for any DUI conviction.
 It is not limited to first-time DUIs.

-Under Vehicle Code 12500a VC, it is a crime for a person to drive without a valid driver’s license.
+Under Vehicle Code 12500a VC, it is a crime to drive without a valid driver’s license.

 Note that this statute pertains to driver’s licenses.
 VC 23247(e) applies to restricted driver’s licenses.